Robust Representation Learning with Self-Distillation for Domain Generalization: Methodology

-In this technique, we randomly sample one of the intermediate blocks from the Transformer architecture and use it to make predictions.
-The image $x$ is passed through the sampled intermediate block $b_i$, and the classification token from the block $b_i$ is then fed into the final classifier $fc$ to produce logits $l_i$ = $b_i(x)$ as shown in Fig. \ref{fig:model}.
+In Intermediate-Block Self-Distillation (IBSD), an intermediate block is randomly sampled from the Transformer architecture and is used to make predictions \cite{Sultana_2022_ACCV}.
+The image $x$ is passed through the sampled intermediate block $b_i$ where $i \in \{1, 2, \ldots, n\}$, and the classification token from the block $b_i$ is then fed into the final classifier $fc$ to produce logits $l_i$ = $b_i(x)$ as shown in Fig. \ref{fig:model}.
 Concurrently, we also obtain logits $l_n$ = $b_n(x)$ from the final block $b_n$ of the vision transformer network (Fig. \ref{fig:model}).
-Finally, we utilize KL Divergence to calculate the difference between the predictive distributions $p(l_n)$ and $p(l_{i})$ as follows:
+Finally, we utilize KL Divergence to calculate the loss $L_{i}$ between the predictive distributions $p(l_n)$ and $p(l_{i})$ as follows:

-where $c$ denotes the output dimension of $fc$, $\sigma$ indicates the softmax function, and $T_{1}$ denotes the temperature scalar used to rescale the logits.
+where $p(l_n)$ = $\sigma(l_n/T_{1})$, $p(l_{i})$ = $\sigma(l_i/T_{1})$, $c$ denotes the output dimension of $fc$, $\sigma$ indicates the softmax function, and $T_{1}$ denotes the temperature scalar used to rescale the logits.
 IBSD allows us to exploit the information encoded in different parts of the network rather than relying solely on the final block.
 It effectively mitigates overfitting to the source domains by providing non-trivial supervisory signals for the intermediate blocks of the network, thus improving the robustness of the model.

-Despite its benefits, IBSD has a limited scope in ensuring the robustness of representation learning.
-This is because IBSD only provides supervisory signals to intermediate blocks and may not offer sufficient information to guarantee strong and stable learning across different domains.
-Therefore, to further improve the generalization capabilities of ViTs, we introduce Augmentation Guided Self-Distillation, discussed in the following subsection.
+While IBSD brings notable benefits, it only focuses on providing supervisory signals to intermediate blocks, and further improvements are sought to ensure strong and stable learning across diverse domains.
+To address this, we introduce Augmentation Guided Self-Distillation, as discussed in the following subsection, to further enhance the generalization capabilities of ViTs.